na-na-hi/renget/archive/chrprompt2.md

 >Let's see...
 How long has it been now?
 A busy summer or two passed me by, give or take.
 I didn't mean to talk down the experience though, there really isn't ever a dull adventure between all of the sights!
 And then there's Fern now, we haven't shared the road for long...
 But he's already been a real piece of work!
 Truthfully, I'm happy to travel together, but I certainly have my paws full just watching him.
 Hopefully I don't let him down though.

 >A-As for the other question, my parents are back on the Mist Continent!
 I miss them more than you know, but I know I've let them down between the whole explorer ordeal and evolution.
 There's no way I could bring myself to go home with nothing to show for it now...
 My old group too, we were Team— S-Sorry, don't worry about that!
 Still I wonder, do any of them know where I've gone and ended up?

+Q2: Did you previously have any other accessories besides that old scarf?

 ###Phanpy
 Q1: Are you still helping take care of the guild's paperwork?
 If so, what kind of paperwork is required?
 Q2: Have you ever tried sucking a beverage into your trunk and then spraying it into your mouth to drink it, like elephants do?